graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/commandline.md

 * You should now have your command prompt open!
    ![Powershell Window](media/01/img005_powershell_window.png)

-#### Some basic commands
+## Some basic commands

 Not every command line is the same.
 On Macs, the command line is powered by a program called `bash`.
 On Windows, it is `Powershell`.
 They are very different in a lot of ways, but luckily there are some commands that will work similarly on the two systems.
 Let's practice some!
 Each of these commands should be followed by presing `Enter` or `Return` to run the command.

+Read about the commands below and follow the instructions!

 * **`ls`** will **l**i**s**t the files in the directory (folder) you are currently in.
   * Type `ls` and press enter to see a list of files. (on Windows, typing `dir` will do the same thing)